-You must mark on the map the name of the country and the name of the specific tribe or what the cultural group is called.
-You need to list at least 5 languages for the cultures you select.
-You must also mark 5 additional areas associated with independent origins of agriculture and name the agricultural product that was domesticated there.
-Finally, you must indicate on the map 5 locations of archaeological sites.
-You need to make a key to this map, listing the name of the tribe, the country, specific region of the country (if indicated) and a short description (one or two sentences) about a cultural characteristic of the people.
-All your information must be from the textbook or readings.
+- You must also mark on the map and identify on the key 5 additional areas associated with independent origins of agriculture and name the agricultural product that was domesticated there. - You must indicate on the map 5 locations of archaeological sites and name the culture associated with the site on the key. - You must mark on the map the location of each of the items listed above. - You need to make a key to this map, listing the name of the tribe or group, the country, specific region of the country (if indicated) and a short description (minimum two sentences) about cultural characteristics of the people.
+The cultures, archaeological sites, and origins of agriculture sites must be selected from the textbook or readings.
 You must also state where you obtained the information by noting the page number.
 An example would be: (Kottak 2012: 479).
+Any additional information used must be cited.
+The key must be typed and uploaded in docx to Canvas.
+The map can be scanned and uploaded or turned in during class the day it is due.
+Creativity is encouraged since this is an opportunity to receive extra credit points.

-Interviews (5%)
+Research Article Essay (10%)